 Vermont Communication Task Force - The purpose of the Vermont Communication Task Force (VCTF) is to improve supports for communication for transition age youth and adults with developmental disabilities so that they can communicate more effectively in order to participate more fully in community life.
 The Task Force provides information, education, training and resources to people with disabilities, family members, service providers and community members.

-Vermont Interpreter Referral Service (VIRS) - VIRS provides state-wide interpreter and CART (White Coat Captioning) referral services for American Sign Language (ASL)/English interpreting assignments in settings such as governmental, mental health, medical, legal, employment, educational, civil and recreational.
-VIRS serves all Vermonters, both hearing and deaf, in need of securing a sign language interpreter; and interpreters allow hearing persons to access communication with deaf and hard of hearing people as well.
+Vancro Integrated Interpreting Services - Vancro Integrated Interpreting Services provides state-wide interpreter referral services for American Sign Language (ASL)/English interpreting assignments in settings such as governmental, mental health, medical, legal, employment, educational, civil and recreational.
+They serve all Vermonters, both hearing and deaf, in need of securing a sign language interpreter; and interpreters allow hearing persons to access communication with deaf and hard of hearing people as well.

 Americans with Disability Act (ADA)

 - The Americans with Disability Act of 1990 and Revised ADA Regulations Implementing Title II and Title III

 - United States Department of Justice, Civil Rights Division

 - ADA Program Manager, Vermont Department of Disabilities, Aging, and Independent Living